College-Application Essay-Coaching FAQs

 After the initial meetings of The Uncommon Essay and The Jumpstart courses, we produce a detailed Recap in audio-file or e-mail format that we send to the student and copy to parents.
 This personal review, which collects emergent ideas, underlines promising specifics discussed, and re-articulates the expectation for the next meeting, provides parents a clear sense of their child's direction, which can be helpful in conversations on the home front.
 As coaching continues, we remain readily available for questions and concerns from parents.

 Most essay-coaching takes place in Hillside's offices in Lexington, MA, though sessions are also conducted over Skype or FaceTime and using shared online documents.

 Q: How much does essay-coaching cost?

-You may request information about all coaching options and fees by filling out an inquiry here.
+You may request information about all coaching options and fees by sending us a message.

 Q: What is Hillside's cancellation policy?

 Click Practices & Policies to read about Hillside's cancellation policy and more.

 Q: Does Hillside offer support to students writing college-specific supplement essays?